Nathalie Bondil

 David Rodriguez

 David Rodriguez is a professional dancer and cultural manager based in Switzerland.
-Since 2017, he has been leading artistic and educational health-related projects for non-profit organisations such as the Oncolliga Girona Foundation (through the Girona en Moviment Dance Festival) and the Ligue vaudoise contre le cancer (via the ‘Dansons la vie’ programme).
-As well as events, these programmes highlight the importance of movement before, during and after cancer.
-As a practitioner in this field, he is regularly invited to speak at university conferences.
+Since 2017, he has led artistic and educational projects related to health for nonprofit organizations such as the Oncolliga Girona Foundation (through the Girona en Moviment Dance Festival) and the Vaud League Against Cancer (via the "Dansons la vie" program).
+Co-director of the Dance & Creative Wellness Foundation in the Netherlands, he is also a frequent speaker at academic conferences.